Table of Contents

 The Panchayati Raj System, introduced through constitutional amendments in 1992, serves as the cornerstone of rural local governance in India.
 It comprises three tiers – the Gram Panchayat at the village level, the Panchayat Samiti at the block level, and the Zila Parishad at the district level.

-The Gram Panchayat, consisting of elected representatives from the village, holds responsibilities ranging from local infrastructure development to social welfare schemes’ implementation.
+The Gram Panchayat, which comprises elected representatives of the village, handles responsibilities ranging from the development of local infrastructure to the implementation of social welfare schemes.

 Urban Local Bodies: